lkolodziejek/AmazonSagemakerWorkshop/Lab 1/README.md

 ![](https://user-images.githubusercontent.com/36265995/102498294-10625680-407a-11eb-86c6-a8d90a07a332.png)

 4. During the training process you have used AWS Spot instances.
-Look on logs to see how many saving did you make.
+Look on logs to see how many saving did you make compareing to onDemand Instances.

 `2020-12-17 14:07:40 Uploading - Uploading generated training model`
 `2020-12-17 14:07:40 Completed - Training job completed`